Sue Verizon in small claims court

 DoNotPay will also let you know if you need to bring any physical evidence or papers with you to help your claim.

-Can I sue Verizon for breach of contract?
+Can I sue Verizon for a breach of contract?

 However, if you want to make sure you have all the evidence you need, you can use DoNotPay to help guide you through your claim against Verizon.
 While DoNotPay writes your demand letter and helps you fill out court orders, you can focus on gathering as much proof of breach of contract as possible.